Targeted cancer drugs and immunotherapy for acute lymphoblastic leukaemia (ALL)

 Monoclonal antibodies (MABs)

-You might have a monoclonal antibody if you have a type of ALL called precursor B cell ALL that has come back or is not responding to treatment.
+You might have a monoclonal antibody called rituximab if you have a type of ALL called precursor B cell ALL, which is CD20 positive.
+You have this with chemotherapy.

-• you have ALL that has come back or is no longer responding to treatment (relapsed or refractory ALL)
+• ALL that is no longer responding to treatment (refractory)

 How does CAR T-cell therapy work?